vikash-india/MusicNotes2Myself/README.md

 # MusicNotes2Myself

 ### About
-* An experiment with music.
+* My experiment with music.

 ### References
 * None